enkidevs/curriculum/docker/fundamentals/images/images.md

 It contains the specification for instantiating a container, including the environment in which the container will run, the application code it will need and other runtime settings such as environment variables and config files.

+The image ID is based on the SHA[1] of the docker hub image.

-A Docker image is immutable; it only contains read-only layers, meaning that once an image is created it is never modified.
+A Docker image is *immutable*; it only contains read-only layers, meaning that once an image is created it is never modified.

 Images can be composed from each other to minimize data repetition.
 This also means that if we need to modify an image, the only way is to extend it and add our changes on top.